• Big Ben and Westminster Bridge, London, England

 At a Glance

 ▲▲▲ London Thriving metropolis packed with world-class museums, bustling markets, and cutting-edge architecture.
-Enjoy the city's cuisine scene, parks, grand squares, and palaces.
+Enjoy the city's cuisine scene, parks, grand squares, palaces, and transit.
 Live theater takes center stage at night.

-▲▲▲ Bath Genteel Georgian showcase city, built around the remains of an ancient Roman bath.
+▲▲▲ Bath Genteel Georgian showcase city, built around the remains of an ancient Roman bath, with a glorious abbey and harmonious architecture (and the nearby historic port city of Bristol nearby).

-▲▲ Windsor and Cambridge Good day trips from London include Windsor, starring the modern monarchy's impressive home-sweet-castle.
-Cambridge, one of England's best university towns, features the stunning King's College Chapel and Wren Library.
+▲▲ Cambridge One of England's best university towns, featuring the stunning King's College Chapel and Wren Library.

 ▲ Canterbury Pleasant pilgrimage town with a lively, compact core that attracts more pedestrians and shoppers than pilgrims.

-▲ Dover and Southeast England The imposing Dover Castle, famous White Cliffs, and grand Channel views.
-Nearby are the lush Sissinghurst Gardens, the hill town of Rye, and the historic site of the Battle of Hastings.
+▲ Southeast England Region boasting Dover and its imposing castle, famously white cliffs, lush Sissinghurst Gardens, hill town of Rye, and historic site of the Battle of Hastings.

-▲ Brighton The flamboyant beach resort on England's south coast, with its amusement pier, Royal Pavilion, and viewpoint tower, makes a fun stop.
+▲ Brighton Fun, flamboyant beach resort on England's south coast, with its amusement pier, Royal Pavilion, and viewpoint tower — and chalky cliffs at Beachy Head nearby.

 ▲ Portsmouth Revitalized shipbuilding city with top nautical sights at the Historic Dockyard, plus Roman ruins and stately Arundel Castle nearby.